mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 >The iManage Cloud Microsoft Graph connector is in private preview for invited customers only.
 If you are invited and wish to get access to try it, you need to enable [Targeted release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities
-- **Indexing with Access Control**: Index documents and emails from iManage Cloud while maintaining access control.
+- Index documents and emails from iManage Cloud while maintaining access control.
-- **Selective Content Indexing**: Use content filters to selectively index content based on criteria such as time range filter and library filter.
+- Use content filters to selectively index content based on criteria such as time range filter and library filter.
-- **Sensitive Content Exclusion**: By default, content marked as HIPAA compliant are not indexed to ensure sensitive information is excluded.
+- Exclude content designated as HIPAA compliant from the index to ensure that sensitive information is automatically excluded by default.
-- **[Semantic search in Copilot](semantic-index-for-copilot.md)**: Enable users to find relevant content based on keywords, personal preferences, and social connections
+- Use [Semantic search](semantic-index-for-copilot.md) in Copilot to enable users to find relevant content.

 ## Limitations
 - **Compatibility**: This Connector is exclusively compatible with iManage multi-tenant Cloud (also known as iManage Work at cloudimanage.com).